ZIP Code 31023 in Eastman, GA

 Schools in ZIP Code 31023

 ZIP Code 31023 is in the Dodge County School District, which serves grades Pre-Kindergarten thru 12th.
-There are 6 public school(s) in this ZIP Code, and we have located 3 private school(s).
+There are 7 public schools and 1 private school(s) in this ZIP Code.
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Eastman Youth Development Campus 176 Freaman Graham Blvd